GuinivereJane/vuex-subscription-manager/README.md

 ##Suggested Usage (AKA reasons I built this thing)

-I wrote this package to deal with the follow two structral issues in my code
+I wrote this package to address the follow twothree structral issues in my code

-1   **As the number of subscritpions in my store began to grow I needed a good way to orgainze them**
+1.   **As the number of subscritpions in my store began to grow I needed a good way to orgainze them**

 2.  **I wanted to eliminate dependancies between my stores**